The Expropriation of LeBreton Flats (1962)

 A hand-drawn newspaper-style page with a column of text and illustrations of a woman in a military uniform and a diner scene.
 The titles “W110278” (Molly Lamb Bobak’s service number) and “Girl Takes Drastic Step!” are written at the top

-Molly Lamb Bobak’s handwritten diary, amplified with colourful sketches (e006078933)
+Molly Lamb Bobak’s handwritten diary, amplified with colourful sketches. (e006078933)

 A hand-drawn page with text and illustrations of two women in military uniforms, women posing for images, women eating at a restaurant, a small pink pig, and women marching.
 The title reads, “Life Begins as Second Lieutenant!”

-Another example from Molly Lamb Bobak’s handwritten diary (e011161136)
+Another example from Molly Lamb Bobak’s handwritten diary. (e011161136)

 The diary’s first page (top) captures the humorous tone and unique approach of the diary, which is written in newspaper style, with the pages resembling big-city broadsheets.
 The first headline reads “Girl Takes Drastic Step!
 ‘You’re in the Army now’ as Medical Test Okayed.”
 What follows are handwritten news bulletins with amusing anecdotes and vibrant illustrations, revealing women’s experiences in Second World War army life.
 These comprise a personal daily record of Lamb Bobak’s time in the CWAC.
 She worked serving in canteens before being sent on basic training in Alberta, eventually being promoted to Lieutenant in the Canadian Army Historical Section, in 1945.
 Throughout her years of service in Canada, she captured the world around her, later using many of these sketches as studies for her paintings.